With the increase in ransomware security threats, managed service providers (MSPs) have to be increasingly vigilant.

 Protecting clients from malicious attacks means being proactive and ensuring that clients have best in-class technology to secure their IT infrastructure.

-According to the FBI’s Internet Crime Complaint Center (IC3), ransomware attacks increased by 82% from 2019 to 2021, and the pace of attacks continues to increase: in Q1 2022, ransomware detections doubled the total volume of attacks from 2021.
+According to SonicWall’s 2022 Global Cyber Threat Report, ransomware attacks increased by a staggering 105% from 2021 to 2022, and the pace of attacks continues to increase: In the first half of 2022 alone, there were 2.85 billion malware attacks.
 Instead of taking a ‘firefighting’ approach to cyber security threats, MSPs have the power to act proactively before a threat emerges.

 Not only do most malware and ransomware attacks not make the headlines, but an increasing number go unreported to the authorities, with small and medium-sized companies discreetly paying ransoms to avoid any negative media attention.

 And it’s not even as simple as paying the fine.
 According to Veeam, 24% of organizations polled paid for decrypt keys but were unable to recover data.
 Not the dream scenario when you may be paying hundreds of thousands of dollars to resume business operations.

 The real trick?
 Prevent ransomware attacks from happening in the first place by hardening your systems and your devices (especially your endpoints).
 A system like Liongard is great for that.
 Liongard provides continuous automated documentation, change detections, and alerts that generate tickets for you right in your PSA.
 It means your security auditing and compliance efforts are far more likely to catch an issue that would otherwise lead to an incident.

 While it’s the big ransomware attacks that make the news – such as the $50 million ransom demanded of computer manufacturer Acer in 2021 – cybercriminals can target any business.
 In fact, most experts agree that it’s no longer a matter of “if” but “when” ransomware will breach a company’s IT infrastructure.